Skip to main content

 A group of faculty, postdoctoral scholars and students from the University of Kentucky Department of Physics and Astronomy in the College of Arts and Sciences, supported by the National Science Foundation (NSF), are part of an international collaboration of scientists exploring uncharted territory in search of new physics.

-The team has contributed to an important new development in the
+The team has contributed to

 Scientific Basis for Time Reversal Violation in Astrophysics